A-wase/journal-app/LOGBOOK.md

 # Logbook
 Welcome to my logbook: a personal and reflective journal capturing my thinking process, decisions, and experiments.
-This space serves as a non-linear record of ideas, insights, and progress, offering a glimpse into the journey behind the work.
+This space serves as a record of ideas, insights, and progress, offering a glimpse into the journey behind the work.
 It is similar to `CHANGELOG.md` but less technical.
 Logbooks are looser by nature: notes, drafts, brainstorming and many abandoned ideas.
 Keeping it separate from `CHANGELOG.md` encourages more honest and useful reflection from myself...
 If only there were some kind of app designed specifically for jotting down thoughts and plans... oh well, guess I’ll just use this file.

 ## [LOG: 1] 06-MAY-2025
 ### **App data conversion**